The Ambulatory Schedule

 Residents rotate through ambulatory clinic during their “+2” weeks of the 6+2 schedule, spending approximately 12-14 weeks at TIMA each year.
 During their clinic blocks, each resident has a unique schedule consisting of the following half-day sessions:

-- Continuity clinic – Residents see patients on their own patient panels that they grow over the three years of residency.
+• Continuity clinic – Residents see patients on their own patient panels that they grow over the three years of residency.
+They also see colleagues’ patients in their “Firm” for urgent concerns and post-hospital discharge visits.

-- Community Engagement – Session dedicated to the Community Engagement curriculum, where residents can engage in self-study in their PGY-1 year, participate in the experiential Community Engagement curriculum in their PGY-2 year, and work on their group advocacy project in their PGY-3 year
+• Community Engagement – Session dedicated to the Community Engagement curriculum, where residents can engage in self-study in their PGY-1 year, participate in the experiential Community Engagement curriculum in their PGY-2 year, and work on advocacy projects in their PGY-3 year

-- Quality Improvement – Session dedicated to the Quality Improvement curriculum, where residents can work through the IHI curriculum and participate in a clinic-based QI project in their PGY-1 year, work on their group QI projects in their PGY-2 year, and lead clinic-based QI projects in their PGY-3 year
+• Quality Improvement – Session dedicated to the Quality Improvement curriculum, where residents can work through the QI curriculum modules and participate in a clinic-based QI project in their PGY-1 year, work on their group QI projects in their PGY-2 year, and lead clinic-based QI projects in their PGY-3 year.

-- Flex/Admin - Flexible session for residents to catch up on administrative tasks, engage in intervisit patient care, and engage in self-study
+• Admin - Administrative session for residents to catch up on administrative tasks, perform panel management, engage in intervisit patient care, and engage in self-study.

 The Firm System